nodejs/diagnostics/documentation/abnormal_termination/step2/using_diagnostic_report.md

   ```
  * used is high : Out of allocated  memory 5332910528 bytes, 5332770856 bytes are used.
  * available is very low : 130752 bytes.

-5. Look at `javascriptStack` to see the victim of the memory leak which can be the allocation pattern and /or the actual source.
-Note that `javaScriptStack` will not always point to the right frame.

 6. The cause may be because of any of the following 2 reasons